icinganalysis/icinganalysis.github.io/content/NAE Proposed Meteorological Design Requirements.md

 Title: The NAE Proposed Meteorological Design Requirements
 Date: 2023-05-31 12:00
-tags: University of Michigan Airplane Icing Information Course
+tags: Airplane Icing Information Course

 ### _"It is observed that severe icing is not predicted over large areas."_